6 Reasons Why Great Leaders Love Problems— and So Should You

 1. Use a tool.
 Objective insights from an assessment tool that measures natural, hard-wired behavior like RightPath’s Path4 and Path6 assessments provide valuable understanding of your strengths, struggles, and how to relate to others.

 2. Make a plan.
 Too often vision only focuses on the final result, not the process to accomplish it.
 Take time to write down the steps to accomplish your goal.
 Be specific and describe the commitment of time, energy, and money you will invest in accomplishing your goal.
+This includes planning how to invest wisely, whether it’s in traditional markets or exploring new opportunities, such as learning how to invest in Bitcoin UK.
+Being mindful of the resources you allocate is key to success.

 3. Get a coach.
 A coach can be a powerful ally and help make change last.
 Not only does a good coach hold you accountable, but coaches like Kamau Bobb of Google provide new insights and perspectives that can help you overcome any obstacles and roadblocks you face.
 Drop me a note if I can be of help.